-1 Introduction
+1. Introduction

 Distributed-memory multicomputers are widely used for applications in scientific and engineering fields.
-However, programming on multicomputers is a vital disadvantage to multicomputers owing to the absence of a global shared memory.
-Fortunately, dataparallel languages, such as Fortran D, Vienna Fortran and High Performance Fortran (HPF), provide a global name space and data distribution directives for programmers to specify the data placement on distributed-memory multicomputers.
-Although dataparallel languages make programming on distributedmemory multicomputers much easier, the tasks to distribute computation and data onto processors and to manage communication among processors are left to parallelizing compilers.
+However, programming on multicomputers is a vital disadvantage to such platforms owing to the absence of a global shared memory.
+Fortunately, data-parallel languages, such as Fortran D [5, 22], Vienna Fortran [2, 3] and High Performance Fortran (HPF) [9, 14], provide a global name space and data distribution directives for programmers to specify the data placement on distributed-memory multicomputers.
+Although data-parallel languages make programming on distributed-memory multicomputers much easier, the tasks to distribute computation and data onto processors and to manage communication among processors are left to parallelizing compilers.
 Hence, the efficiency of parallelizing compilers is the key factor affecting the performance on distributed-memory multicomputers.

-Generally speaking, data-parallel languages support three regular data distributions: block, cyclic, and block-cyclic data distributions.
-The address generation problems for compiling array references with block or cyclic distributions have been studied thoroughly [5].
-The more general problems for compiling array references with block-cyclic distribution also have been studied extensively [2, 4, 6, 10, 11].
-Recently, several efforts on compiling array references with affine array subscripts are proposed [1, 3, 4, 7, 11].
+Generally, data-parallel languages support three regular data distributions: block, cyclic, and block-cyclic data distributions.
+The address generation problems for compiling array references with block or cyclic distributions have been studied thoroughly [6, 13, 15, 22].
+The more general problems for compiling array references with block-cyclic distribution also have been studied extensively [4, 8, 10, 12, 16, 20, 21, 23].
+Recently, several efforts on compiling array references with affine array subscripts are proposed [1, 11, 12, 17, 18, 23].
 Affine array subscript means the array subscript is a linear combination of multiple induction variables (MIVs).
 In [1], the authors use a linear algebra framework to generate communication sets for affine array subscripts.
 Complex loop bounds and local array subscripts of the generated code will incur significant overhead.
-A table-based approach is proposed in [11].
+A table-based approach is proposed in [23].
 The authors classify all blocks into classes and use a class table to record the memory accesses of the first repetitive pattern.
 By using the class table, they derived the communication sets for non-local accessed data among processors.
-Both [1] and [11] are addressing the compilation of array references with affine subscripts within a multi-nested loop.
-However, these methods are not efficient enough, especial for dealing with the case within a two-nested loop.
+Both [1] and [23] are addressing the compilation of array references with affine subscripts within a multi-nested loop.
+However, these methods are not very efficient, in particular for dealing with the case within a two-nested loop.

-In [8], they have made an empirical study of program characteristics that are important to parallelizing compiler writers.
-The report shows that onedimensional array references account for 56 percent among array references examined and 60 percent are affine subscripts for one-dimensional array references checked.
+In [19], they have made an empirical study of program characteristics that are important to parallelizing compiler writers.
+From their report, one-dimensional array references with affine subscripts occur quite often in real programs.
+The report shows that one-dimensional array references account for 56 percent among array references examined and 60 percent are affine subscripts for one-dimensional array references checked.
+It means that one-dimensional array references are very usual and affine subscripts in one-dimensional array references occur quite frequently.
 Moreover, two-nested loops are also very common in real programs.
 Therefore, in a two-nested loop, one-dimensional array references with affine subscripts should be paid more attention.
+The generation of local memory access sequence for onedimensional array references with affine subscripts within a two-nested loop is very important.